jasontsemf/WhatsThatLine/README.md

 Getting the album art is way less complicated, as not much parsing is needed.
 However this is the first time that I call an `oauth2` API using a `Bearer Token`.
 I tooked me a while to figure out I don't need to request/refresh the token from the site with my `Client ID` and `Client Secret`.
 If I am coding a `node.js` app, I can do it right.
 But for the purpose of this project, I am keeping this simple.

-What is ***SUPER USEFUL*** here is using the the [`cors-anywhere`](https://cors-anywhere.herokuapp.com/) (documentation on [GitHub](https://github.com/Rob--W/cors-anywhere/)).
+What is ***SUPER USEFUL*** here is using [`cors-anywhere`](https://cors-anywhere.herokuapp.com/) (documentation on [GitHub](https://github.com/Rob--W/cors-anywhere/)).
 Without re-routing my original external API using their proxy service, I have no idea what should I do to pull off my API call.
 Highly recommend this proxy service.

 ``` javascript
 let getAlbumArt = async () => {